Shreevikas-BJ/DataScience-ML-Project-Portfolio/README.md

 Time-series and volatility modeling on NVIDIA stock using ARIMA, LSTM, and GARCH to uncover seasonality, predict trends, and assess risk.

 ### ☁️ CityWeather
-A web app that fetches and displays real-time weather data using API integrations — built with a focus on clean UI and API handling.
+A web app that fetches and displays real-time weather data using API integrations, built with a focus on clean UI and API handling.

 ### 💉 Covid19_Vaccination_Analysis_in_SQL
 Performed SQL-based analysis on COVID-19 vaccination datasets to extract insights and trends from global vaccination campaigns.